MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   **YAML: fieldMappings** - (Optional) Default is empty.
 Start multiple entries with a pipe sign and keep each entry on a separate indented line.
 If the selected work item type has required fields other than title, make sure to include all of them in this list.

-- <a name="associate">**Associate Work Item With Current Build:**</a> Check this option if you want to associate the newly created work item with the current build.
-This option only takes effect when the task is running as part of a build; it is ignored when running inside a release.
+- <a name="associate">**Associate Work Item With Current Build or Release:**</a> Check this option if you want to associate the newly created work item with the current build or release environment.

   **YAML: associate** - (Optional) Default is *false*.